 Plan Deductible: The amount you must pay under this EOC in the calendar year for certain Services before we will cover those Services at the applicable Copayment or Coinsurance in that calendar year.
-Refer to the "Benefits and Your Cost Share" section to learn whether your coverage includes a Plan Deductible, the Services that are subject to the Plan Deductible, and the Plan Deductible amount.
+Refer to the "Benefits

 Plan Facility: Any facility listed in the Provider Directory on our website at kp.org/facilities.
 Plan Facilities include Plan Hospitals, Plan Medical Offices, and other facilities that we designate in the directory.
 The directory is updated periodically.
 The availability of Plan Facilities may change.
 If you have questions, please call Member Services.